popphp/pop-view/README.md

 echo $view;
 ```

-Basic iteration over an array with a stream template:
+### Basic iteration over an array with a stream template

 ```html
 <!-- index.html //-->